rand-projects/fisb-decode/docs/source/document.rst

 .. image:: images/ae.png

-That's pretty much it for loading ``.tif`` files.
+That's pretty much it for loading ``.png`` files.
 Your most important box at this point is the ``Layers`` area at the bottom left.
 Right clicking on a layer will give you a number of useful options.
 Click the check mark next to the layer name to make the layer visible or invisible.